Lufteluke/pi-tin/hardware_build.md

 Inspect the PCBs.
 If the Raspberry Pi is no longer aligned with the white outline on the main PCB or the two PCBs are not flush with each other where pin 2 is located, carefully reheat and reposition the solder joint. **Be very careful handling the PCBs until more than a few of the Raspberry Pi pins have been soldered as it is easy to accidentally rip the pads off the Main PCB.**

+**Important: The Raspberry Pi must be lined up exactly with the outline printed on the Main PCB.
+Otherwise, the PCB assembly may not fit into the 3D printed parts correctly later.
+It is very difficult to correct any misalignment after more than one Raspberry Pi pad has been soldered, so it is critical to ensure that the PCBs are aligned after soldering the first pad.**

 Once the first solder joint is complete, continue soldering the rest of the 40 through-hole pins on the Raspberry Pi to the Main PCB.
 We recommend soldering the opposite corner pad next while squeezing the PCBs together to account for any warping of the PCBs, then soldering the remaining pads working from the outside of the array inwards.

 For each pin: